cybernnal/Hashlife/README.md

 # **USAGE:**
 ` cmake . ;  make ; ./hlife 'map_path.rle`

-if someone can and whant help me please contact me to: tbillard@student.42.fr, object: hashlife, I may have questions
+if someone can and whant to help me please contact me to: tbillard@student.42.fr, object: hashlife, I may have questions

 ## TODO-list: